 Economics 785, Monetary Economics: Financial Frictions in General Equilibrium.

-I am teaching this course during the Spring 2018 semester in the Department of Economics, NC State University.
+I taught this course during the Spring 2018 semester in the Department of Economics, NC State University.
 The goal of the course is to study the several mechanisms financial and macro economists have developed to map financial market disturbances into aggregate fluctuations.

 This is a link to the course outline for the Spring 2018 semester.

 Lecture notes are also available for the course.
 However, lecture notes for Economics 785 are a work in process and therefore incomplete.

 1. Financial Frictions before the Flood: The course starts by reviewing dynamic optimizing monetary models.
 The review is built around the first five chapters of Carl Walsh's graduate money textbook.
 These chapters are complemented by lectures notes (linked here) that study several monetary models.
 The notes focus on the Fisher equation, the expected inflation effect, and the liquidity effect using dynamic optimizing monetary models.
 The next lectures add a financial friction to a monetary model, as in the liquidity effects model of Robert Lucas and Tim Fuerst and in a somewhat similar model studied by David Gordon and Eric Leeper.
 This motivates turning to a bit of history of thought by discussing models of financial frictions developed by William Brainard and James Tobin and Karl Brunner and Allan Meltzer.
 The next part of the course concludes with an introduction to costly state verification in macro models (see work by Stephen Williamson and Ben Bernanke, Mark Gertler, and Simon Gilchrist), the collateral constraints model of Nobu Kiyotaki and John Moore, and the liquidity constraint-credit shock model of Bengt Holmström and Jean Tirole.